External Whistleblowing vs. Internal Whistleblowing: Explained

 How a Whistleblower Attorney Can Help

-Not only can a whistleblower lawyer help you at every stage of internal or external whistleblowing, representation is required in qui tam cases where the relator brings suit on behalf of the government.
-Initially, however, your lawyer can help assess the legal merits of your case, review the protections afforded whistleblowers by law and help you protect your interests.
-Your lawyer will also be able to help you prepare for the investigation by telling you what information can be collected legally to avoid running afoul of the law on the whistleblowers part.
+A whistleblower lawyer can help you at every stage of internal or external whistleblowing, and representation is required in qui tam cases where the relator brings suit on behalf of the government.
+Early on, your lawyer can assess the legal merits of your case, review the protections afforded whistleblowers by law, and help you protect your interests.
+Your lawyer will also help you prepare for the investigation by telling you what information can be collected legally, so you avoid running afoul of the law yourself.

 If you are sitting on information and uncertain as to your next steps, take advantage of the offer for a confidential whistleblower attorney review of your potential case.
 Find out if you are eligible to file an FCA claim on behalf of the government, and if you decide to proceed, your lawyer will help you manage the case from start to finish.